 Posted under Blog by Nick Leonard, Growth Marketer

-But reading a little further into Peters’ article, “Maximizing Maintenance Operations for Profit Optimization: The Journey to Maintenance Excellence”, it goes on to talk about 4 interrelated challenges that face maintenance organizations all around the world:
+An article by Ralph Peters, “Maximizing Maintenance Operations for Profit Optimization: The Journey to Maintenance Excellence,” highlights four interrelated challenges that face maintenance organizations all around the world:

 Without diving too deep into the above (as these are covered quite thoroughly in Peters’ article), the takeaway here is that there will always be maintenance to plan, perform, and improve upon – and that is especially true of asset-intensive organizations, thus making maintenance a forever practice.

 The fact that ‘maintenance is forever’ means that companies need to figure out new ways to plan, perform, and improve their maintenance practices, which when done properly will help with the overall profit optimization of an organization.

 Let’s take a quick look at profit optimization and how maintenance fits in.